dcSpark/fracada-il-primo/testnet_demo/README.md

 ## Requirements

-This script tries to as much as possible simplify testing the Fracada smart contract.
+This script tries to simplify testing of the Fracada smart contract.
 But you will still need to have a few things setup in your system to be able to test it.
 The following are the requirements:

 - `nix-shell` to be able to build the **Fracada** plutus code.
 - `cardano-node` and `cardano-cli` added to your `$PATH` environment variable.
 Your node must be fully synced to the **Cardano Testnet** before you can run this script.